nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 $$\overline{l} = \sum_i p(s_i) l_i$$
 ```

-Here, for every codeword $c_i$ we consider its probability
-to be the probability of the corresponding message $p(s_i)$, and its length $l_i$.
+For every codeword $c_i$, we multiply the probability of the corresponding message $p(s_i)$ with its length $l_i$.

-A code with smaller average length is better, because it represents sequences of messages
+A code with smaller average length is better,
+because it represents sequences of messages
 with less symbols, on average.
-However, we expect a certain
+However, there is a certain lower limit
-lower limit to the average length (for example, it cannot be 0, for self-evident reasons).
+to how small the average length can be (for example, it cannot be 0, for self-evident reasons).

 This raises the following interesting question:

 > Given a source $S$, how small can the average length be?